BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Guthwine** `ACTIVE`

-If Eomer rolls a natural 6 To Wound, he may make an additional To Wound roll against the same target.
-If the additional roll is a natural 6, it does not benefit from this special rule.
+This is a Unique [hand weapon].
+Additionally, each time a model armed with Gúthwinë rolls a natural 6 To Wound when making a Strike, they may immediately make a single additional To Wound Roll against the same target.
+If this additional To Wound Roll is a natural 6, this will not benefit from this special rule.

 - **The Price of Grief** `ACTIVE`

-If Theoden or Eowyn are in the same army, and either are slain, Eomer must re-rolls all failed To Wound rolls for the rest of the game, and he must charge if able to do so.
+If Théoden or Éowyn are in the same Army as Éomer, and either (or both) are removed as a casualty, then for the remainder of the game Éomer must re-roll all failed To Wound Rolls when making Strikes.
+Additionally, for the remainder of the game, when Éomer Moves he must Charge an enemy model if possible.

 </div>